Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Note: Keep in mind that disabling the real-time protection of your AV will not help you reach a conclusion since the same rules will remain firmly in place.

-If you decide to uninstall your 3rd party AV, you can follow this step by step guide (here).
+If you decide to uninstall your 3rd party AV, you can follow this step-by-step guide (here).
 In the event that this method wasn’t applicable or you’ve determined that the 3rd party client was not responsible for the error, move down to the next method below.

 Update: IP blocking clients such as PeerBlock might automatically block an IP that is involved in the operation that is failing.
 Several users have reported that the issue was automatically resolved after creating a rule exception or uninstalling the IP blocking software.